gurui7913/AC_Unity_CollaborativeMLAgents_PushBlock/README.md

 ### Environment Architecture

-The simulation is built on a **Centralized Training with Decentralized Execution (CTDE)** paradigm via MA-POCA:
+The simulation uses a **Centralized Training with Decentralized Execution (CTDE)** paradigm via MA-POCA:

 ```
 ┌─────────────────────────┐          ┌─────────────────────────────────┐